 Looking back at the ITM Top 50 over the last couple of years, you realise how quickly DJ’s can come and go and how many actually fall by the wayside.
 One who’s not only managed to stick around, but also keep within the top 2 over the last 4 years (coming first until this year where he slipped to No.2) is Kid Kenobi.

 I caught up with him, as he was putting together his mix for Ministry’s Clubbers Guide to 2007.

+So will the sound of this CD be different to any of your previous Ministry CD’s?
 ‘It’s a little bit different.
 Before it was predominantly breaks, this time it’s pretty much all over the shop.
 There’s still that sound that comes across, but its not one genre.’

+And how’s the mix coming together?
 ‘I’m still putting it together, but I’ve got the general vibe.
 The way I’ve looked at it is, I want to represent what I’m into at the moment, but you know, also to represent a couple of different artists that I think are what’s happening at the moment.

 It’s no surprise that MOS have chosen Kid Kenobi to mix 1 half of this CD.
 His style captures the sound of a lot of clubs around the world at the moment.
 Fusing breaks, electro, big kick-arse bass lines and a general rude boy attitude, it’s definitely a long way from the minimal sound, and looks set to be very big in over the next 12 months.